maurolepore/meetups/code/text-processing/README.md

 * Regex Golf [https://alf.nu/RegexGolf]
 * Regex Crossword [https://regexcrossword.com/]

-### Capture groups
+### Capturing groups

-Capture groups are matched text that you can refer back to using `\\1`, `\\2`, etc.
+Capturing groups are matched text that you can refer back to using `\\1`, `\\2`, etc.

-Capture groups are denoted in a pattern using parentheses - everything that is matched using the expression in those parentheses can be called back up.
+Capturing groups are denoted within the pattern using parentheses - everything that is matched using the expression in those parentheses can be called back up.
+Parentheses can be nested, creating multiple capturing groups that are number outside in, left to right.

 ```
 a <- "first second third"
 gsub("first second", "MATCHED", a)
 gsub("(first|second)", "MATCHED", a)
 gsub("(first) (second)", "\\2 \\1", a)
+gsub("((first) (second))", "\\2 \\1", a)
 ```